 - Interprofessional collaboration and case-based learning

-This year, the Wisconsin Workforce Summit has designed as a series of virtual sessions.
-Live, interactive programming will provide an opportunity to engage with professionals from all sectors of healthcare education and delivery.
-Participants will hear about strategies, best practices, and tools they can use to meet current challenges.
+Live virtual series.
+Engage with professionals from all sectors of healthcare education and delivery.
+Learn strategies, best practices, and tools to meet current challenges.

 Designed by Teams and for Teams